top of page

-- 5 min read
+• 5 min read

-Common Gynaecological Conditions
+Understanding Gynaecological Conditions

-Peri-pubertal issues in young girls encompass a range of physical, emotional, and social challenges as they transition into adolescence.
-This critical developmental phase typically occurs between ages 9 and 14, marked by the onset of menstruation and significant hormonal changes.
-Girls may experience a variety of physical changes, including breast development, growth spurts, and the onset of menstruation, which can lead to body image concerns and anxiety.
+During this time, girls may experience various physical changes, including breast development, growth spurts, and the onset of menstruation.
+These changes can lead to body image concerns and anxiety.
 Emotionally, they may face mood swings and heightened sensitivity due to fluctuating hormone levels.
 Additionally, social pressures, such as the desire for acceptance among peers and the influence of media portrayals of femininity, can exacerbate feelings of insecurity.

-Infertility (a failure to conceive) can arise from a variety of causes, which may be attributed to either male or female factors.
-In women, common causes include hormonal imbalances, ovulatory disorders, age-related decline in fertility, and structural issues such as blocked fallopian tubes or uterine abnormalities.
 In men, infertility may result from low sperm count, poor sperm motility, or structural problems in the reproductive system.
 Lifestyle factors such as obesity, smoking, excessive alcohol consumption, and environmental toxins can also contribute to infertility in both genders.

 Polycystic Ovary Syndrome (PCOS)